Next: Pretty Printing, Previous: Auto Display, Up: Data

 530 if (lquote != def_lquote)

-Tell gdb to print the source file name and line number of a symbol in the symbolic form of an address.
+you can set gdb to print the source file and line number when

 Also, you may wish to see the symbolic form only if the address being printed is reasonably close to the closest earlier symbol: